bitwarden/help/_articles/organizations/share-to-a-collection.md

 ## Create a Shared Item

-Organization members can create new items directly for any assigned Collection(s) unless they're given [**Read Only** access](https://bitwarden.com/help/article/user-types-access-control/) to that Collection.
+Organization and [Provider]({{site.baseurl}}/article/providers/) members can create new items directly for any assigned Collection(s) unless they're given [**Read Only** access](https://bitwarden.com/help/article/user-types-access-control/) to that Collection.
 Shared items can only be created **from the Web Vault**, either in your My Vault view or in the Organization view:

 <ul class="nav nav-tabs" id="myTab" role="tablist">
   <li class="nav-item" role="presentation">